awolosewicz/dpdkcap/README.md

 ### 1.2 Install dependencies

-DPDKCap requires the following dependencies to be built:
+DPDKCap requires the following packages to be installed for the build to succeed:
 - libncurses-dev

 ### 1.3 Build and Install DPDKCap

 To build DPDKCap, you first need to set `RTE_SDK` and `RTE_TARGET`.
 ```
-$ export RTE_SDK=... # Replace by your DPDK install directory
+$ export RTE_SDK=... # Replace with your DPDK source install directory
-$ export RTE_TARGET=x86_64-native-linuxapp-gcc # Replace by your target
+$ export RTE_TARGET=x86_64-native-linuxapp-gcc # Replace with your DPDK build target
 ```

 To build DPDKCap, run the following command into DPDKCap root directory: